 Economic substance regulations are the new cabinet decision enacted by the United Arab Emirates (UAE) ministry through the Cabinet Decision No.31 on 30th April 2019.
-It provides the criteria of Economic Substance requirements on certain category of transactions in the UAE.
+It provides the criteria of Economic Substance requirements on a certain category of transactions in the UAE.

 To whom the Economic Substance Regulations is applicable in the UAE?

 Businesses with the following activities as its Core Income Generating Activities (“CIGA”) should review and comply with the requirements of the Economic Substance Regulations.

 UAE introduced the Economic Substance Regulations to enhance international competency.
 It is considered to be a milestone step towards global compliance.
 It is in alignment with the objective of Base Erosion and Profit Shifting (BEPS) set by OECD (Organization for Economic Co-operation and Development’s).
 Non-compliance would attract instant fines and penalties.
 This is similar to legislation on economic substance passed recently by Bermuda, BVI, the Cayman Islands and other no/low tax jurisdictions.
 Executive regulation is expected to be issued to provide more clarifications with respect to the provisions of the new Economic Substance regulations, including the implementation details.

 Is it applicable for Companies registered in any jurisdiction in the UAE?

 Yes, the rule is applicable for both onshore UAE businesses and free zone licenses including the financial free zones of the DIFC and ADGM.